farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 supports.

-The IPython directive builds on this functionality by creating an :rst:directive:`ipython` directive.
+The IPython directive builds on this functionality by creating an :rst:dir:`ipython` directive.
 This allows for a user to, for example, copy and paste their interactive session into an |rst| file.

 While generating the HTML, the IPython Sphinx shell can also parse